 All applicable accrued annual and sick time must be exhausted during approved personal leave.
-For example, if the personal leave request is to care for an ill family member, both annual and sick time will be exhausted.
+For example, if an employee is requesting personal leave to care for an ill family member, both annual and sick time will be exhausted.
 If the leave is for training or educational purposes, only annual time will be exhausted.

-While on approved personal leave, eligible benefits can be continued with premium payment.
+While on approved personal leave, employees are eligible to continue specific benefits and may be required to pay applicable contributions toward premiums.
 Detailed benefits continuation information is available on the Benefits website.